openstack/ceilometer/doc/source/releasenotes/folsom.rst

       License for the specific language governing permissions and limitations under the License.

+.. _folsom:

 ====================
-Version 0.1 (Folsom)
+Folsom
 ====================

-This is the first release of ceilometer.
+This is the first release (Version 0.1) of Ceilometer.
 Please take all appropriate caution in using it, as it is a technology preview at this time.

 Version of OpenStack
    It is curently tested to work with OpenStack 2012.2 Folsom.
 Due to its use of